 Shall the Justified Continue in Sin?

 6 What shall we say then?
-Shall we continue in sin that grace may abound?
+Shall we go on sinning so that grace may abound?
 2 God forbid!
-How shall we who died to sin live in it any longer?
-3 Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
-4 Therefore we were buried with Him through baptism into death, so that just as Christ was raised from the dead through the glory of the Father, so too we should walk in newness of life.
+How can we who died to sin live in it any longer?
+3 Or don’t you realize that as many of us as were baptized into Christ Jesus were baptized into his death?
+4 And thus1 we also were buried with him through baptism into death, so that just as Christ was raised from the dead through the glory of the Father, we too should walk in newness of life.

-12 Therefore do not let sin reign in your mortal body, that you should obey it4 in its various lusts.
-13 And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as those who are alive from the dead, and your members as instruments of righteousness to God.
-14 For sin shall not have dominion5 over you, for you are not under law but under grace.
+12 Therefore do not let sin reign in your mortal body, so that you find yourselves obeying its evil desires.7 13 Nor should you present your members as instruments of unrighteousness to sin; rather, you should present yourselves to God as those who are alive from the dead, and your members as instruments of righteousness to God.
+14 For sin will not have dominion8 over you, for you are not under law but under grace.

 - Or rendered powerless